 Journey through 3 topics over 3 months!

-This is a collaborative journey with the Office of Health Promotion, Women's Center, University Counseling Services, and Campus Recreation.
+This is a collaborative journey with the Center for Student Wellness, Women's Center, University Counseling Services, and Campus Recreation.

 Participate in Journey to Wellness by selecting the current month's theme to engage with videos, podcasts, articles, activities, and a week of events to connect with others on their wellness journey.
 We believe caring for your mind, body, and soul is essential to holistic and balanced living, and benefits yourself and the BC community.
 Join us on the journey and share your experience with us to earn free giveaways and be entered for a variety of raffle prizes. #welltogether